IntelLabs/TinyGarble2.0/README.md

     [LenetSmall_mnist_img_A.inp](test/LenetSmall_mnist_img_A.inp) holds the trained weight parameters of the CNN and [LenetSmall_mnist_img_B.inp](test/LenetSmall_mnist_img_B.inp) holds an example image.
 This particular image belongs to class 2.

 ## Question
-Please send email to siamumar@ucsd.edu.
+Please send email to rosario.cammarota@intel.com, and siamumar@ucsd.edu.